-Aluminum or Dibond 12"x18" Radius corners Inline border .14" RDN logo: 2"x5.17" Ministry of Environment logo: 2.5"x2.92" Notice: Arial black type .90" Fish Habitat Protection Area: Arial black type .60" All other text: Arial bold type .27"
+Inline border .14" RDN logo: 2"x5.17" Ministry of Environment logo: 2.5"x2.92" Notice: Arial black type .90" Fish Habitat Protection Area: Arial black type .60" All other text: Arial bold type .27"

-6.3 Sensitive Ecosystems Development Permit Area

-Information Note: the designation of this development permit area and description of the special conditions or objectives that justify the designation are located in the applicable Official Community Plans.

-A development permit is required for the following activities wherever they occur within thisdevelopment permit area, unless specifically exempted:

-- (i) removal, alteration, disruption or destruction of vegetation, including trees, plants and shrubs; - (ii) disturbance of soils, including grubbing, scraping and the removal of top soils; - (iii) construction or erection of buildings and structures; - (iv) creation of non-structural impervious or semi-pervious surfaces; and - (v) subdivision of land as defined in the Land Title Act or Strata Property Act.

-The following activities are exempt from any requirement for a development permit:

-- (i) Development in an area where the sensitive ecosystem does not exist due to mapping inaccuracy, upon written confirmation from a Registered Professional Biologist.
-For clarity, if thesensitive ecosystem was previously disturbed without a development permit this exemption does not apply. - (ii) Minor additions to existing buildings or structures to a cumulative maximum of 25 percent of the original ground floor area, provided that the addition is not situated closer to the environmentally sensitive feature for which the development permit area has been identified, than the existing building or structure. - (iii) Repair, maintenance, or alteration of existing legal buildings, structures or utilities except for shoreline protection structures, provided the footprint of the building is not expanded (a building permit may still be required). - (iv) A second-storey addition, excluding cantilevered construction, to a legally sited structure, provided the second-storey addition is within the existing footprint of the existing structure. - (v) A single trail within this development permit area, subject to the following: - (A) the trail provides the most direct route of feasible passage through the development permit area;
+6.3 Sensitive Ecosystems Development Permit Area Part 1 Administration Information Note: the designation of this development permit area and description of the special conditions or objectives that justify the designation are located in the applicable Official Community Plans. (a) Applicability A development permit is required for the following activities wherever they occur within thisdevelopment permit area, unless specifically exempted: Part 2 Interpretation (i) removal, alteration, disruption or destruction of vegetation, including trees, plants and shrubs; (ii) disturbance of soils, including grubbing, scraping and the removal of top soils; (iii) construction or erection of buildings and structures; Land Use Regulations (iv) creation of non-structural impervious or semi-pervious surfaces; and (v) subdivision of land as defined in the Land Title Act or Strata Property Act. (b) Exemptions The following activities are exempt from any requirement for a development permit: (i) Development in an area where the sensitive ecosystem does not exist due to mapping inaccuracy, upon written confirmation from a Registered Professional Part 4 Zones Biologist.
+For clarity, if thesensitive ecosystem was previously disturbed without a development permit this exemption does not apply. (ii) Minor additions to existing buildings or structures to a cumulative maximum of 25 percent of the original ground floor area, provided that the addition is not situated Part 5 Subdivision Regulations closer to the environmentally sensitive feature for which the development permit area has been identified, than the existing building or structure. (iii) Repair, maintenance, or alteration of existing legal buildings, structures or utilities except for shoreline protection structures, provided the footprint of the building is not expanded (a building permit may still be required). (iv) A second-storey addition, excluding cantilevered construction, to a legally sited Part 6 Development Permit Areas structure, provided the second-storey addition is within the existing footprint of the existing structure. (v) A single trail within this development permit area, subject to the following: (A) the trail provides the most direct route of feasible passage through the development permit area; Bylaw 2500 Regional District of Nanaimo | Part 6 - Page 288